rahulsingh237/WatchMe/README.md

 # WatchMe
-A cross-platfrom utility using eye tracking and pose estimation to play/pause videos based on if the user is looking at/awayfrom the screen.
+A cross-platform utility using eye tracking and pose estimation to play/pause videos based on if the user is looking at/away from the screen.

 # Dependencies: